 Even with a tree in your living room, you may not be covered for the full cost of rehabbing your home if your homeowners policy contains a building ordinance or law exclusion or limitation.
-But you can plan ahead now and get additional coverage to help protect your budget from being demolished – before that giant oak becomes an unwelcome house crasher.
+But you can plan ahead now and get additional coverage to help protect your budget and specifically address the cost to demolish and rebuild your home – before that giant oak becomes an unwelcome house crasher.

 The main purpose of any homeowners insurance is to return your property to the same condition it was in before the loss.
 A building ordinance or law endorsement extends your homeowners policy coverage over parts of your home that are undamaged by a covered peril (such as a tree) but must be repaired or upgraded to satisfy a community building code.

-For example, let’s say the insurance company has determined that 70% of the structure of your house is damaged because of the impact from the oak tree.
+Let’s say the insurance company has determined that 70% of your house’s structure is damaged because of the impact from the oak tree.
 Insurance will pay for repairing the parts damaged due to the impact.
-But when you’re applying for construction permits, the city informs you that you must demolish your home and rebuild it – city ordinance requires that structures damaged beyond 50% must be completely rebuilt, not just repaired.
-The limit on your standard homeowners policy is $300,000.
+But when you’re applying for construction permits, the city informs you that structures damaged beyond 50% must be completely rebuilt, not just repaired - you must demolish and rebuild your home – The limit on your standard homeowners policy is $300,000.
 Is it enough?

 Before you think the gap is closed – the house isn’t going to tear itself down and clean up afterwards.
 You might have some coverage for the cost to rebuild the damaged portion, but not the cost to demolish and remove the debris for the undamaged parts.
 But will it cover your costs?
 You guessed it – it depends.

-The demolition cost endorsement covers the cost of demolishing and removing the debris of the undamaged portion of the building (if building ordinance or law requires it).
-Without any extra coverage endorsements, you’re forced to share the 10% standard homeowners policy coverage across both rebuild and demolition costs.
-Even if you increase coverage from 10% to 20% (using our example above), you might still be stuck with some out-of-pocket cleanup costs beyond the $60,000 to rebuild.
+The demolition cost endorsement covers the cost to demolish and remove the debris of the undamaged portion of the building (if building ordinance or law requires it).
+Without any extra coverage endorsements, you’re forced to share the 10% standard homeowners’ policy coverage across both costs to demolish and rebuild.
+Even if you increase coverage from 10% to 20%, you might still be stuck with some out-of-pocket cleanup costs beyond the $60,000 to rebuild.

-Again, think in terms of the worst-case scenario in terms of cleanup costs such as machinery, labor and disposal fees.
-If you secure a building ordinance or law endorsement to insure 25% of your overall homeowners limits, you’ll have $75,000 for the overall project.
+Again, think of the worst-case scenario in terms of cleanup costs such as machinery, labor, and disposal fees.
+If you secure a building ordinance or law endorsement to insure 25% of your overall homeowners’ limits, you’ll have $75,000 for the overall project.
 That leaves you with an excess of $15,000 for demo costs.